fabiohvp/sveltekit-passport-oauth2/README.md

 //callback.ts
 //first parameter is the strategy name
 //second parameter is a callback in case you want to redirect.
 If you don't pass a callback the response will
-//be only headers to set cookie to maxAge=0 and an empty body export const get = callbackMethod(
+//be only headers to set cookie to maxAge={DefaultCookieName} and an empty body export const get = callbackMethod(
 	'google',
 	(request: ServerRequest<OAuthSession>, response: OAuthResponse) => {